K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 17: January 19, 2018**

+Continued work on the front end of the gluten free recipe project in React.

 **Day 16: January 18, 2018**

 Set up React for a new project.
 Building a gluten free recipe site where people can submit recipes and rank or vote them up.